makersacademy/takeaway-challenge/lib/README.md

 ```

 For the list of dishes I referred to the rubric to get examples of items to include in the menu, just to save time on the non-code stuff.

+I have included the menu in the initialize method, and an empty basket